 The proportion of the US population aged 65 and over is growing.
-As Figure 1.3 below illustrates, in 2000, nearly 13% of the population will be over 65 years old.
+As Figure 1.3 below illustrates, in 2000, nearly 13% of the population is over 65 years old.
 This is triple its share at the start of the century.
 In level terms, the elderly population increased eleven-fold over the past 100 years.
 This is naturally fostering an ever-growing demand for health care services as the over-65 age cohorts are the heaviest users of medical care.
+The probability of requiring health care services rises significantly with age.
 Of the total health care expenditures paid for out-of-pocket, over 40% are by the over-sixty-fives, the next closest cohort being those forty-five to sixty-four, which account for 29%.